Deslocado: Portuguese media and personalities

-Writing for Público, Pedro Roque characterized "Deslocado" as a song that is simple yet a powerful reflection of issues such as internal migration, housing insecurity, and feelings of displacement in Portugal.
+Writing for Público, Pedro Roque characterised "Deslocado" as a song that is simple yet a powerful reflection of issues such as internal migration, housing insecurity, and feelings of displacement in Portugal.
 He noted that the song expresses "a sentiment not only of those who are displaced, but of all of us who, in some way, feel displaced".
 He highlighted its simplicity and emotional depth, suggesting that the song captures sentiments many people share but have rarely articulated, aligning with the emotion of saudade, despite the word itself appearing only once in the song's entirety.
 In a review for Observador, Susana Verde commented that the song did not initially resonate with her but grew in appeal with repeated listens; however, she also noted it would not have been her personal choice as the winner.
 She later praised both the song and its lyrics, and calling their Eurovision performance "refreshing" and stood out as "the only act this year where [she] felt a band on stage".